Like some other Connecticut cities (Hartford, CT, comes to mind), Bridgeport, Connecticut’s heyday was in the late 19th Century.

 The Discovery Museum and Planetarium

 Bridgeport’s Discovery Museum and Planetarium are great places to explore science.
+The museum is the top of the list of kid’s activities in Bridgeport, and one of the top Connecticut attractions for families.
 This interactive museum offers hands-on exhibits that focus on:

 - The environment

 Activities like stargazing in the planetarium and creating your robot in the robotics lab are great ways for kids to get involved in the world of science.
 There are also plenty of workshops, classes, and lectures to attend throughout the year – including a popular summer camp for kids.